thin-edge/meta-tedge/README.md

 `core-image-minimal` to operate correctly.

 ## Update Script

+> Note: Update script works only for version 0.8.1 and below.

 The `meta-tedge` layer is equipped with `update-layer.sh` script that is used to update the layer's version.
 Additionaly, it can be used by users to set desired version that is not available in current releases.
 The script is